aws-samples/aws-greengrass-lambda-functions/functions/DockerPython/README.md

 # DockerPython

 ## What is this function?

-DockerPython presents way to manage docker containers.
+DockerPython presents way to manage docker containers on core devices.
 This lambda uses an alternative model to the CDDDockerJava way of managing containers.

-Instead of instructing the lambda to pull containers over MQTT, the DockerPython lambda has information about the containers it should pull hard-coded into it.
-This means that every lambda deployment roughly corresponds to every container deployment.
+## How it works
+The DockerPython lambda reads container_config objects from its shadow.
+These objects have information what docker images to run and with what options.
-This model fits better with some use cases by avoiding complications from missing or repeated MQTT messages.
+This model fits better with some use cases by avoiding complications from missing or repeated MQTT messages that could arise with CDDDockerJava's model.
 Additionally, this model allows you to specify optional arguments to pass to _docker run_ through the Docker Python SDK, such as specifying the path to a camera device.

-By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.

 ## Setup
+1. On you GreenGrass Core device, install docker.
+This setup can vary widely, look up how to install docker for your specific platform
+2. On your GreenGrass Core device, start the docker daemon by running `sudo systemctl start docker` for Ubuntu devices, or `sudo service docker start` on Amazon Linux.
+Other platforms may have other commands to start the daemon.
+This code was tested on Ubuntu. or on

-1. Clone this repository.
+3. Clone this repository.
-2. Run the following command
+4. Run the following command
 ```
 GGP -g groupname -a architecture -d deployments/python-docker.conf --script
 ```